 2750.
-ASSIGNMENT MEETINGS are Commissioner of the CHSAA shall develop a procedure whereby all officials' assignment meetings to be conducted.
+ASSIGNMENT MEETINGS ASSIGNMENT MEETINGS are The Commissioner of the CHSAA shall develop a procedure whereby all officials' assignment meetings are to be conducted.
 The Board of Directors of the Officials' organizations shall be consulted.
-The proved procedure shall provide for an equitable assignment of officials for all schools.
+The approved procedure shall provide for an equitable assignment of officials for all schools.
 2760.
-OFFICIALS' CONDUCT Any registered official may be suspended and/or banned from the CHSAA registered list of officials for a specified amount of time (including a lifetime ban) by recommendation of the officials' organizations' governing board or CHSAA Commissioner when: 1.
-It has been shown that the official is guilty of unethical conduct; or 2.
+OFFICIALS' CONDUCT Any registered official may be suspended and/or banned from the CHSAA registered list of of for a specified amount of time (including a lifetime ban) by recommendation of the or organizations' governing board or CHSAA Commissioner when: 1.
+It has been shown that the official is guilty of unethical conduct It has been shown that the official is guilty of unethical conduct; or 2.
 The official refuses to promptly file reports requested by the Commissioner's office and such reports are deemed pertinent to the conduct of coach, contestant, official or school competing under the jurisdiction of the CHSAA; or 3.
 If the official, as an adult, has been convicted of or has pleaded "guilty" or "no contest" to any criminal charge due to conduct that adversely affects the ability or appropriateness of the official to perform officiating duties in interscholastic athletics or activities; or 4.
 If the official has engaged in any illegal, unethical, or immoral conduct that adversely affects the ability or appropriateness of the official to perform officiating duties in interscholastic athletics or activities; or 5.
 It is deemed that the official's conduct is detrimental to interscholastic athletics and activities.
 CHSAA game officials are expected to abide by the code of ethics for their respective associations, including proper, accepted social conduct.
 Violations of this Bylaw will be investigated and, if substantiated, the official may be suspended from the CHSAA registered list of officials for a specific period.

 Any official who has been suspended or expelled by the CHSAA may appeal the action by an appearance before the CHSAA Board of Directors.
 The decision of the CHSAA Board of Directors shall be final.